sckaff/neat/README.md

-# NEAT visualizer on Ruse
+# NEAT visualizer on Rust

 Test it on Knnapsack, Luna Invader, and Snake!